keinsell/neuroneek/README.md

 ## About

-Psylog is an intelligent dosage tracking application designed to monitor and log the use of supplements, nootropics, and psychoactive substances.
-By recording and analyzing ingestions, it helps users better understand the long-term effects of these compounds on their physical and mental health.
+Neuronek is an intelligent dosage tracking application designed to monitor and log the use of supplements, nootropics, and psychoactive substances.
+By recording and analyzing ingestion, it helps users better understand the long-term effects of these compounds on their physical and mental health.

-The project originated as a streamlined, minimal viable product (MVP), branching out from the [Neuronek](https://github.com/keinsell/neuronek) project.
-While Neuronek focuses on broader neurological insights, Psylog provides a laser-focused solution for personal consumption tracking and journaling, offering a simple yet robust interface to build meaningful reports and integrations.

 ## Getting Started

 ### Installation

-To install the application, please visit the [GitHub Releases Page](https://github.com/keinsell/psylog/releases) for pre-built binaries and installation instructions for your platform.
+To install the application, please visit the [GitHub Releases Page](https://github.com/keinsell/neuronek/releases) for pre-built binaries and installation instructions for your platform.
 Alternatively, you can install the application from supported package managers or build it from source.